chrisreddington/hugo-community/exampleSite/content/events/my-simple-event/sponsors/contoso.en.md

 #####
 # Required
 #####
-title: "Contoso" # Name of the organizer
+title: "Contoso Simple Solutions" # Name of the organizer
 image: "https://via.placeholder.com/150" # Location of the banner used for the group page, and in the group list

 #####